Why do we need Vitamin D?

 Adults 10,000 IU/day 4,000 IU/day

-Please do aware that Vitamin D is fat-soluble, therefore, your body will have hard time to get rid of it if you take too much.
-The upper limited for adults should be not more than 10,000 IU / day.
+Please be aware that Vitamin D is fat-soluble; therefore, your body will have a hard time getting rid of it if you take too much.
+The upper limit for adults should not be more than 10,000 IU / day.
 Don’t forget with little or more sun exposure also gives you more Vitamin D too.
-So watch your limit and avoid Vitamin D toxicity, which can be harmful if your body exceed 40,000 IU / day for couple of months.
-However, in some extreme cases for disease like multiple sclerosis and prostate cancer, research has shown there may be a benefit in taking larger amount of Vitamin D. If you do please work with your doctor and test your Vitamin D (25(OH)D) levels every 3 months.
+So watch your limit and avoid Vitamin D toxicity, which can be harmful if your body exceeds 40,000 IU / day for a couple of months.
+However, in some extreme cases of disease like multiple sclerosis and prostate cancer, research has shown there may be a benefit in taking larger amounts of Vitamin D. If you do, please work with your doctor and test your Vitamin D (25(OH)D) levels every 3 months.

 Questions and Answers: